Tema-2021/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when we share it with others!
-This project is ging to do just that.
+This project is going to do just that.

 ## Latitude - Latitude Analysis Dashboard